S. R. Crown Hall

-Description
+Site

 S. R. Crown Hall is located at 3360 South State Street, on the campus of Illinois Institute of Technology (IIT), in the South Side of Chicago in Illinois, United States.
-Crown Hall has housed IIT's College of Architecture ever since its completion in 1956.
-It was designed by Ludwig Mies van der Rohe, who directed the College of Architecture from 1938 to 1958 and designed around 20 buildings on the campus.
-(Note: During his tenure, Mies is variously cited as having designed 18, 19, 20, or 22 buildings for the Illinois Tech campus.)
-Pace Associates was the associate architect, while Frank J. Kornacker & Associates was the structural engineer.
-Although Crown Hall includes several design features that were commonplace in other contexts (such as plate girders, rolled steel, and welded joints), many of these features had seldom been used as they were in Crown Hall's design.

 Crown Hall occupies a rectangular site of 120 × 220 ft, with its longer axis running east–west.
-Alfred Caldwell, an architect who frequently worked with Mies, was responsible for the landscape around Crown Hall.
-The landscape features include honey locust trees surrounding the building on three sides; these trees helped cool down the windows.
+Alfred Caldwell, who frequently worked with the building's architect Ludwig Mies van der Rohe, was responsible for the landscape around Crown Hall.
+The landscape features originally included honey locust trees surrounding the building on three sides; these trees helped cool down the windows but have since been felled.
 The main entrance faces south toward where 34th Street would have run.
 Directly west of the building is a north–south pathway and a tree-lined lawn.
 To the north of the building is a larger lawn that runs along the eastern side of the neighboring Siegel Hall.
 The Chicago "L"'s 35th–Bronzeville–IIT station is located just east of Crown Hall.

+Architecture

+Ever since its completion in 1956, Crown Hall has been occupied by IIT's College of Architecture program.
+The structure was designed by Ludwig Mies van der Rohe, who directed the program from 1938 to 1958 and designed approximately 20 buildings on the campus.
+Pace Associates was the associate architect, while Frank J. Kornacker & Associates was the structural engineer.
+Although Crown Hall includes several design features that were commonplace in other contexts (such as plate girders, rolled steel, and welded joints), many of these features had seldom been used as they were in Crown Hall's design.

 Exterior

-Except for the entrance areas, the entire exterior is made of steel and glass.
+Except for the areas around the entrances, the exterior is made entirely of steel and glass.
 About 285 ST of steel was used throughout the building.
 Most of the steel is welded together, though some of the design elements are made of rolled steel.
-All the exterior paint was originally covered with lead paint in a charcoal hue described as being "Mies black"; gradual deterioration caused the paint to become gray by the 2000s.
-When the building was renovated in 2005, a three-layered paint was applied to the facade, since restrictions on lead-based paint in the United States made it impossible to use the original paint.
+The exterior was originally covered with lead paint in a charcoal hue described as "Mies black"; gradual deterioration caused the paint to become gray by the 2000s.
+When the building was renovated in 2005, a three-layered paint was applied to the facade due to restrictions on lead-based paint in the United States.
 The curtain wall is composed of single-layered glass and is divided horizontally into three tiers and vertically into multiple bays.